AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/content-fragments-customizing.md

 ![content fragment to assets simple](assets/content-fragment-to-assets-simple.png)

-Simple content fragments (based on the template) are mapped to a composite consisting of a main asset and (optional) sub-assets:
+Simple content fragments (based on the **Simple Fragment** template) are mapped to a composite consisting of a main asset and (optional) sub-assets:

 * All non-content information of a fragment (such as title, description, metadata, structure) is managed on the main asset exclusively.
 * The content of the first element of a fragment is mapped to the original rendition of the main asset.